Skip to main content

 Gibson City, Illinois · FDIC Cert #22838

-Bank of Gibson City is an FDIC-insured bank (Certificate #22838) with $141M in total assets and $117M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Bank of Gibson City, an FDIC-insured bank (Certificate #22838) with $141M in total assets and $117M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Gibson City, Illinois, the bank maintains a Tier 1 capital ratio of 10.51% (Well-Capitalized) and a nonperforming loan ratio of 0.38%.
-BankHealthData assigns a composite Health Grade of B (78/100).
+BankHealthData assigns a composite Health Grade of B (78/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Bank of Gibson City (FDIC cert 22838) is a community bank — $141M in total assets, $117M in deposits, serving the Gibson City, Illinois area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.